 What are some of the best-known Visa Waiver Programmes in the World?

 More and more regions of the world are beginning to implement their own visa waiver programmes.
 Probably one of the best-known visa waiver programmes is the one currently used in the United States.
 Under this programme, citizens from 38 countries who are interested in traveling to the United States for business or tourism purposes can apply for an electronic travel authorization, known as the Electronic System for Travel Authorization (ESTA).
 After filling out the ESTA application and receiving the approval, visitors can stay for up to 90 days.
 First launched in the late 1980s, the American visa waiver program has been considered widely successful and has helped regenerate the tourist industry after the slump it suffered in the early 2000s.

 As of March 2016, the Canadian government has also implemented a visa waiver programme.
 Potential visitors must apply for the Canada eTA (Electronic Travel Authorization) visa which authorizes travel to or transit through Canada.
 This multiple-entry authorization is valid for three years or until the traveler’s passport expires, whichever date comes first.
 Extending to citizens of 52 countries, the Canadian eTA allows visitors a maximum stay of up to six months.
 In addition to the opportunities for economic growth, Canadian authorities also hope to reduce the number of foreign nationals that are found inadmissible to the country.

 Although these two are the most popular programmes, other countries also have these types of visa waiver programmes (also known as eVisas), including Australia, Kenya, Vietnam, Turkey and India.

 Travel visa waiver for Europe: ETIAS and European safety

 The European Union (E.U.) is the latest region to implement their own visa waiver programme.
-Slated for launch in 2021, applicants for the ETIAS for travel to Europe will pay a nominal fee in order to fill out an ETIAS application to obtain authorisation prior to traveling to a European member of the Schengen area.
+Slated for launch in late 2022, applicants for the ETIAS for travel to Europe will pay a nominal fee in order to fill out an ETIAS application to obtain authorisation prior to traveling to a European member of the Schengen area.
 This will mean more rigorous control over who is admitted to the E.U. as well as more paperwork for tourists interested in visiting these countries.